 Question 2.
 Is it an invasion of privacy to read my 16-year-old son’s text messages and emails?
 I don’t want to hover, but in the name of safety, I feel I need to still do this.
 I never comment on what I read unless I see something that’s unsafe or too vulgar.

 Ideally, the conversation about what access you expect to have to your teen’s phone and social media accounts occurs when those privileges first materialize.
 “Privileges” is the key word here.
-You will want to convey that a personal cell phone or a social media account are privileges.
+You will want to convey that a personal cell phone and a social media account are privileges.
 Therefore, they are subject to certain rules.
 Your young teen should expect that you may read her texts and emails.
 She should know that you will know the passwords to her social media accounts.
 After all, if everyone else can see what she’s posting online (a fact that many teens don’t quite grasp), the grown-ups charged with guiding her development should also have access.

 For most parents, the need to oversee technology use decreases with the age and maturity of their child—but as these two don’t correlate perfectly, the amount of oversight needed is highly individual.
 If your teen is using technology responsibly and appropriately, you’ll feel more comfortable giving him some breathing room.
 If he is doing things online that are risky, irresponsible, or unkind, he can expect less freedom and more oversight.